Hatebreed: The Divinity of Purpose and The Concrete Confessional (2010–2016)

-Weight of the False Self (2017-2020)
+Weight of the False Self (2017–2024)

 Hatebreed was announced to take part on the 2017 Vans Warped Tour, as they appeared on the Monster Energy Stage alongside other bands like Gwar, CKY, Carnifex, Municipal Waste, After the Burial, Silent Planet, Anti Flag and many more groups rounded out the lineup.
-Hatebreed also toured extensively in celebration of two of their albums anniversary’s dubbed the “20 Years of Satisfaction Is the Death of Desire & 15 Years of Perseverance” tour which extended into 2018.
-They also embarked on the EMP Persistence Tour alongside Madball and Terror.
+Hatebreed also toured extensively in celebration of two of their albums anniversary's dubbed the "20 Years of Satisfaction Is the Death of Desire & 15 Years of Perseverance tour" which extended into 2018.
+They also embarked on the EMP Persistence Tour alongside Madball and Terror later that year.

-In 2019 they embarked on a 25th anniversary tour.
-After touring the early part of 2019 with Obituary, Cro-Mags, Terror, and Fit for an Autopsy, Jamey Jasta said the band would spend the second half of 2019 writing and recording a new album.
+In 2019, Hatebreed held an extensive tour in celebration of their 25th anniversary.
+The first leg of the tour took place in April with Cro-Mags, Terror, and Fit for an Autopsy.
+The second leg was held in May with Agnostic Front, Skeletal Remains and Madball, Obituary took part in both legs.
+Following the tour Jamey Jasta said the band would spend the second half of 2019 writing and recording a new album.
+Jasta then stated the record would be released in May of 2020, however this was delayed indefinitely due to the Covid-19 Pandemic.

-The band's ninth studio album Weight of the False Self was released on November 27, 2020.
+The band's eighth studio album, Weight of the False Self, was released on November 27, 2020.
 The album was met with positive reception, Regarding the work, Dom Lawson of Blabbermouth.net said that "This is their strongest album in over a decade and the perfect antidote to looming grey skies."